jrllama/bobs-extra-terrestrial-adventures/README.md

 Hey guys!
-This is the GitHub for our GP game, BETA.
-Add stuff ig idrk
+This is the GitHub for our GP game, ______.
+Add stuff ig idrk Hello fellow game programmers, this is your captain jacky lam speaking.